gaussic/keras-en-backup/sources/models/sequential.md

 __Raises__

-ValueError: In case the generator yields data in an invalid format.
+- __ValueError__: In case the generator yields data in an invalid format.

 ----

 ### predict_generator